davewhiteland/compsci-superbasics/collections/_command-line/example-python3.md

 order: 111
 ---

 Python is a programming language, but your computer doesn't _natively_ understand Python.
 Instead it has a program (called the Python interpreter) that does.
-So when you want to run talk some Python, you need to type the name of that program.
+So when you want to execute instructions in Python, you need to type the name of the interpreter.

-For example if you type `python3` on the command line two things might happen:
+For example, if you type `python3` on the command line two things might happen:

 * if your computer can't find the `python3` program, it will fail (and return to the prompt)